 Canvas: Important course materials, such as lecture notes, required assignments, and other useful information will be available on the course web page at Canvas: http://wharton.instructure.com.
-You will also use this website to sign-up for groups and presentations.
+You will also use this website to turn in all of your exercises & research proposals.

 Questions: Please, just ask.
-I don't anticipate that everything I say in class or my lecture notes will be crystal clear, especially since this is my first time teaching this particular course.
+I don't anticipate that everything I say in class or my lecture notes will be crystal clear.
 So, if something is confusing, please just ask me.
-I can't guarantee to always have an immediate answer, especially for questions of a more technical nature, but I promise to always find one.
+I can't guarantee to always have an immediate answer, especially for questions of a more technical nature, but I promise to always find one and get back to you.

 Participation: You will be graded on participation.
-Basically, I expect each student to give inclass presentations during the semester.
+Basically, I expect each student to give inclass presentations during the semester and help his/her group come up with comments on each paper.
 (You will be working in groups to write the presentation, but ultimately, only one of you gets up to give the presentation each week.)
-You should consider yourself likely to get "full participation credit" if you do you split the presentations equally among group members and are clearly reading the assigned papers and involved in class discussions.
+You should consider yourself likely to get "full participation credit" if you split the presentations equally among group members and are clearly reading the assigned papers and involved in class discussions.
 But, failure to do presentations or to be actively engaged in the discussions will result in a lower grade.